FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_validate/readme.md

 ```RPC Response, Status: 200
 ```

-### Failed Example
+### Failed example

-RPC commit input has 1 target node and the output describes the result of the validation.
-Node has failed because validation failed.
+RPC input has one target node.
+RPC output describes the result of the validation.
+In this case, the node has failed because validation has failed.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:validate' \